 There may be financial issues – such as pensions, investments, debts or a family business – that you have never really understood, and now decisions need to be made about how to share these.

 Financial Coaching provides support and guidance in understanding money, and so can be particularly helpful for navigating the financial aspects of divorce and facilitating discussions between couples.

-How we can help.
+How we can help

 - We can work individually with the one who feels disempowered.
-Often one person in a couple has dealt with the finances and so the other may struggle to understand the implications of financial decisions, or even unsure what their lifestyle current costs, and be ill-equipped to plan their future.
+Often one person in a couple has dealt with the finances and so the other may struggle to understand the implications of financial decisions, or even be unsure what their lifestyle currently costs, and be ill-equipped to plan their future.
 There can also be power imbalances in a relationship, which makes one person feel unable to communicate their needs in a mediation process without additional support.
 Financial coaching can bring clarity and empowerment and help the legal process run more smoothly.

 - We can work with you individually or together, to understand the reality of the financial situation, assess what you have and what you need to go forward.
 Using spreadsheets and cash flow forecasts, we can model different outcomes, helping you evaluate which options could be viable and exploring the financial implications of different possibilities.

 - We can work inside the legal process, as part of an interdisciplinary collaborative approach.
 Financial Coaching can be used in different combinations with mediators, family consultants or lawyers to facilitate discussions about the finances.